 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I used some simple yellow muffin cases – side note, muffin cases are always better than cupcake cases as they can be weirdly small – because I wanted to make sure that the cases basically blended into the sponges.
-This is obviously completely optional, but I just love how they looked!
+I decided to use some simple yellow muffin cases – side note, muffin cases are always better than cupcake cases as they can be weirdly small – because I wanted to make sure that the cases basically blended into the sponges.
+This is obviously completely optional, but I just love how they looked as they almost blended with the baked yellow coloured sponge.

-I used a simple sponge recipe of baking spread, caster sugar, self-raising flour and eggs – mixed together until beautifully smooth.
+I used a simple sponge recipe mixed together until beautifully smooth.
 I usually mix my butter and sugar until fluffy as this makes sure there are no butter lumps, and then I add all my flour and eggs in one go.
 There are various methods to this, but this is my favourite by far.

 For the frosting, I thought I would keep it simple as always and make an American buttercream frosting because it’s just so easy.
 American buttercream frosting is typically a mixture of unsalted block butter (never a spread!!) beaten on its own for a while.
 This is best started at room temperature otherwise, it may take much longer!